In this guide, we compare the HTC Vive Pro 2 vs HP Reverb G2 vs Valve Index in full detail. We will let you know which VR headset you should buy.

 The HP Reverb G2 also has two LCD RGB displays.
 The resolution stands at 2160 × 2160 per eye.
 The LCDs have a refresh rate of 90 Hz.
 If you have a lower spec computer, you can still play VR games with the G2 because it supports half-resolution and 60 Hz modes.

 Like the rest, the Valve Index is also equipped with a dual LCDs.
-With a 1440 x 1600 r×solution per eye, the Valve Index offers the lowest resolution compared to the Vive Pro 2 and G2.
+With a 1440 x 1600 r×solution per eye, the Valve Index offers the lowest resolution compared to the Vive Pro 2 and HP Reverb G2.
 The Valve Index has a refresh rate of 120 Hz, with a fall-back option to 90 Hz.
-It also has an experimental 144 Hz mode for those with really good GPUs, like the new RTX 3070 Ti or 3080 Ti.
+Valve Index also has an experimental 144 Hz mode for those with really good GPUs, like the new RTX 3070 Ti or 3080 Ti.

 So HTC Vive Pro 2 vs HP Reverb G2 vs Valve Index, all provide a similar screen refresh rate.
 However, the HTC Vive Pro 2 has the highest resolution, slightly beating out the Reverb G2.
 The Valve Index is 2019 display hardware, which means that its resolution is starting to feel dated.